 Yes, although the condition largely occurs in uncircumcised men, circumcised men and women can also suffer from smegma

-Smegma is caused from poor hygiene so make sure to wash your genitals thoroughly with soap and water everyday.
-If you are not circumcised make sure you take extra time to clean the folds of extra foreskin around the head of your penis.
+Smegma is caused from poor hygiene so make sure to wash your genitals thoroughly with soap and warm water everyday.
+If you are not circumcised make sure you take extra time to clean the folds of extra foreskin around the head of the penis.

 No, it will only get worse and can cause an infection.
 What's worse is it could get into the males urethra or the females vagina and cause problems inside the body.